1975 National League Championship Series

-The 1975 National League Championship Series was a best-of-five match-up between the East Division champion Pittsburgh Pirates and the West Division champion Cincinnati Reds.
+The 1975 National League Championship Series was a best-of-five match-up in Major League Baseball’s 1975 postseason between the East Division champion Pittsburgh Pirates and the West Division champion Cincinnati Reds.
 It was the seventh NLCS in all.
 The Reds swept the Pirates in three games and went on to win the World Series against the Boston Red Sox.